aclydesdale/aclydesdale.github.io/README.md

 # Adam's Portfolio

 ## Overview
-This will be used collection of some of my personal projects and college work.
+This will be used as a collection of some of my personal projects and college work.